These handmade Harry Potter golden snitch cake pops are perfect for your next Harry Potter party or movie night.

 Pour the yellow candy melts and extra 1/2 cup of white chocolate chips into a microwave safe bowl and follow the same guide above for melting them.

-Dip a lollipop stick into the melted candy and then into the cake pop, repeat for all of the cake pops placing them onto a sheet of parchment paper allowing the candy to harden inside the cake pop so that it is secure.
+Dip a lollipop stick into the melted candy and then into the cake pop.
+Repeat the process for all of the cake pops placing them onto parchment paper so the candy can harden inside the cake pop so that it is secure.

 Dip each cake pop into the melted candy, allowing any excess to run off.
 You don’t want them to have too much melted candy on them.
 Give it a few seconds and then dip the cake pop into a bowl of gold sprinkles.
 Fairly quickly stick a wing into each side of the cake pop before the candy hardens.